Friends and Family of MAPs

 There are a several reasons why a MAP may come out to a friend or family member.
 Hiding their attractions can cause MAPs to feel isolated from close friends and loved ones.
 Coming out is a way to alleviate these feelings and reconnect with others.

 Feelings of isolation, along with the widespread use of hateful language surrounding MAPs and minor attractions, cause many MAPs to experience mental health issues, such as anxiety and depression.
-As a result, more than one in three MAPs experience suicidal thoughts, and many feel unsafe looking for support.
+As a result, more than one in three MAPs have suicidal thoughts, and many feel unsafe looking for support.
 Some MAPs come out as a last-ditch effort to get help when they feel unable to cope with their situation alone.

 Of course, not all MAPs who come out do so for these reasons.
 If you are unsure why your friend or family member chose to disclose their attractions to you, just ask.
 They will likely welcome the opportunity to share their reasoning and explain how you can best support them moving forward.